omgitspradeep/TheSpiceLoungeWeb/README.md

 However, you can always visit the frontend of web app [hosted @ 000webhost](https://thespicelounge.000webhostapp.com/index.php )

-Also, [Documentation](docs/index.rst) is provided at for further information.
+Also, [Documentation](docs/index.rst) is provided for further information.